 Two dependent variables, Perceived Humanness and Eeriness, will be added in a within-participants design.
 These variables will be assessed by rating 8 items for the Eeriness index and 6 items for the Perceived Humanness index by all participants.

-The Eeriness index will be assesed by using following items on a continuum:
+The Eeriness index will be assessed by using following items on a continuum:

 Reassuring – Eerie